Conceived & directed by Tom Blackmore

 For the twin anniversaries of the Nuremberg War Crimes Trials (75 years) and the signing of the ECHR (70) in November 2020 a tour of seven centres was planned, which would have launched in Edinburgh at George Watson's College during the Festival.

-With the current restrictions on indoor performances it is presently on hold, but a series of online commemorative events centring on a film featuring the new fully mastered recording, and an ebook scrapbook are planned from November 2020.
+A short series of performances is presently being rescheduled for August 2021.
+Discover them, and a series of online commemorative events centring on a film featuring the new fully mastered recording, and an ebook scrapbook at the link below.

 Dreams of Peace & Freedom contributes to the debate about the future of human rights in the UK.

 'An amazing and really important piece of work... the most incredibly stimulating piece of history.
 Stunning.'

 Baroness Helena Kennedy Principal Mansfield College

 Director, Memorium Nurnberger Prozesse

 'Your performance was wonderful.
 Everybody was impressed and moved.'